AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Consolidation/req.rst

-We exercise consolidation of traces obtained for single vector invocations over a range of basic decisions.
+We exercise consolidation of traces obtained for single test vector invocations over a range of basic decisions.

 For each decision, first run with every possible relevant input vector